When Nurses Smoked in Hospitals

 In years past, there was an ashtray on every patient nightstand, nurses lit up in break rooms, and doctors and nurses were featured in cigarette ads

 An attractive young woman in a crisp, white vintage nurse’s uniform and cap smiles up at the reader, dangling a lit cigarette between her fingers.
 Printed above her is a boldface slogan: “You like them FRESH?
 So do I!”

 Although the copy for this 1932 print ad for Camel cigarettes doesn’t identify the model as an actual nurse, it would have been no surprise if she were.
 Once upon a time, many nurses, doctors and patients smoked, even inside hospitals.

-In 2016, it’s hard to believe this was a fact and not just an urban myth.
+Today, it’s hard to believe this was a fact and not just an urban myth.
 Years ago, smoking was glamorous and socially acceptable.
 Cigarettes were not generally viewed as harmful, addictive public health menaces, but as pleasurable indulgences enjoyed by most American adults.

 Today, tobacco smoking is known to be addictive and a leading cause of cancer and respiratory diseases.
 As more hospitals, schools and businesses become “smoke-free” environments, smoking is rarely tolerated.
 In fact, new nurses who are smokers may find themselves to be unemployable.